Top 50 Best Bible Movies Of All Time

 Average

-However, all that changed with the theatrical release of Nicholas Ray's King of Kings in 1961, which was an epic retelling of Christ's life and the impact that his teachings had on those around him.
+This changed with the release of Nicholas Ray's King of Kings in 1961, an ambitious cinematic retelling of Christ’s life and the profound influence of his teachings on those around him.

-Adapted from the New Testament, the motion picture aimed to trace the journey of Jesus from his birth and ministry to his crucifixion and resurrection.
+Drawing inspiration from the New Testament, the film follows Jesus from his birth and the early days of his ministry through to his crucifixion and resurrection.

 25